RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 ```

 Then, we extract the barcodes and promoters from the sequencing data.
+In the following, for every script

 ```
 chmod +x extract_promoters.sh